-Trading on SEATS takes place each business day between the hours of 10:00am and 4:05pm, Australian Eastern Standard Time or Australian Eastern Daylight Time.
+Trading on SEATS takes place each business day between the hours of 10:00am and 4:05pm, Australian Eastern Standard Time or Australian Eastern Standard Summer Time.
 At 4:05pm each day, the ASX subsequently matches any buy and sell orders in the system that satisfy both buyers and sellers.
 The prices of all listed shares are continuously quoted while the market is open and the system prioritises orders first by price and second by time of placement in the system.
 Exchange participants can cross stock between buying and selling orders, at the buy or sell quote, provided those quotes are no more than one marketable bid apart and can cross outside this range in amounts of A\$1 million or more.
 Transactions on the ASX are settled on the third business day following the trade date.

 Our securities were initially listed on 17 November 1997.
 This followed the sale by the Commonwealth of 33.3% of its shares in Telstra.
-This initial sale by the Commonwealth was followed by a further two share offerings to the public.
-The first being on 18 October 1999 (T2), when the Commonwealth sold an additional 16.6% of shares and the second when the Commonwealth sold an additional 34.1% of shares in Telstra in November 2006 in the Telstra T3 Global Offering.
+Subsequently on 18 October 1999, the Commonwealth sold an additional 16.6% of the shares in Telstra.